Virginia Government & Legislation

 10How can I obtain legislative history for Virginia acts?

-Since 1994, bills, resolutions, Acts of Assembly and the Code are available online via the Legislative Information System (LIS)
+Since 1994, bills, resolutions, Acts of Assembly are available online via the Legislative Information System (LIS)

 The Library of Virginia research guide Legislative History in Virginia describes how much information is available for years prior to 1994 and how to access it.